 In accordance with the 2024 annual calendar, the Company Secretary's Office organized and convened all quarterly and extraordinary Board meetings.
-We also successfully planned and executed the 2023 Annual General Meeting (AGM), ensuring full compliance with statutory requirements and corporate governance best practices.

 Coordinated and serviced Seven Board meetings and twelve committee meetings, including Finance and Administration, Audit, Risk and Compliance, Listing & Trading and preparing agendas, board packs, minutes, and ensuring compliance with exchange rules and the listing rules.